 [limit 1 PE per semester; only 4 PE credits count towards graduation]

-Choose any ONE 3 credit course from those listed above, not otherwise taken, and not in major (may also use a World Language course 202 or above).
+Complete any ONE 3 credit course from those listed above, not otherwise taken, and not in major (may also use a Foreign Language course 202 or above).

 See the COURSE CATALOG for specific course information

 1. All students are required to satisfy foundational requirements in English Composition (ENG 110 or ENG 151) and Mathematics/Computer Science (MAT 120).

 2. Prior to being admitted to these classes, students must demonstrate that they have met the basic writing, ENG 100, and basic math, MAT 100, requirements.